ColonyCounter/ColonyCounter-GUI/README.md

 The software is published under the [Apache License 2.0](https://github.com/ColonyCounter/ColonyCounter-GUI/blob/master/LICENSE).

-The GUI version of the ColonyCounter links against the Qt Framework which is licenced under the LGPL licence.
+The GUI version of the ColonyCounter links against the Qt Framework which is licensed under the LGPL licence.

-The project was inspired by the [CELLCOUNTER from Nghia Ho](http://nghiaho.com/?page_id=1011).
+The project was inspired by the [CellCounter from Nghia Ho](http://nghiaho.com/?page_id=1011).

 This is currently a hobby project.
 We do not have a professional IT background, so we are happy about every advice to improve the software.